jlmelville/abzexport/README.md

 ./gradlew build
 ```

 You can find the built JAR file as `build/libs/abzexport-<version>.jar`.

-## Deploying the plugin

-Copy the `abzexport-<version>.jar` file into your `plugins` directory.
-On my Windows 10 installation, it's in the user's
-`AppData\Local\tagtraum industries\beaTunes\plugins` directory, rather than where Beatunes itself is installed.
-If you can find a directory containing the `sameartistdifferentgrouping-1.0.2.jar` file, that's where it should go.

-If the plugin was installed correctly, inside Beatunes, go to Edit > Preferences > Plugins,
-and on the Installed tab should be a plugin called 'AcousticBrainz Export'.
+It should be the same as the one in the `dist` file.
+The gradle `dist` task simply copies that into the `dist` directory.

 ## Running